Francisco de Toledo: Serving the Emperor Charles V

 Francisco de Toledo was fifteen years old when in 1530 King Charles I accepted him at home, accompanying that emperor until his last days in the most varied circumstances of both peace and war.
 This personal contact with the monarch, who adopted the prudent policy, "Machiavellianism" and the tendency to seek balances between his partners, would serve as a useful experience for further governmental work.

 In 1535, when he was twenty, he was invested with the habit of a knight of the Order of Alcántara, a religious-military order, and years later was given to this corporation the task of Acebuchar in 1551.

-The first military action in which intervened was the Conquest of Tunis (1535), a great triumph of the imperial troops over the Ottoman Turks who snatched the plaza in North Africa.
+The first military action in which he intervened was the Conquest of Tunis (1535), a great triumph of the imperial troops over the Ottoman Turks who snatched the plaza in North Africa.
 Following the emperor on his tour of Europe, the young Álvarez de Toledo passed through Rome, where king Carlos I defied Francis I of France, which triggered another war with that country (the third of the reign of the emperor), between the years 1536–1538.
 Following the signing of peace, Álvarez de Toledo returned to Spain and later went to Ghent, in Flanders.
 Once participated in the expedition to the Ottoman Algiers in North Africa, campaign which ended in failure due to bad weather (1541).

 In the following years he continued to serve the imperial arms, but also participated in the diets, boards and councils.
 It was a very turbulent time, as well as the onslaught of the Ottoman Turks occurred progress of Protestantism in Germany, region under imperial orbit.
 In all this time Álvarez de Toledo was near the emperor Charles V.

 He met the Spanish negotiations with England to start a new war against France.

 He dealt with the issues of Hispanic America interested about the legal status that should have the Indians.
 He was in Valladolid when Friar Bartolomé de las Casas appeared before a board of theologians the text of A Short Account of the Destruction of the Indies and knew of the writing of the New Laws of the Indies that caused such a stir in Peru.

 He left Barcelona in 1543 with the emperor, for Italy and Germany during the fourth war against France.
 He participated in the battles of Gelderland and Düren.